ibm-cloud-docs/power-iaas/faq.md

 You can control the placement of a new volume in a particular storage provider based on an existing volume by using volume affinity.
 When you set an affinity policy for a new storage volume, the volume is created within the same storage provider as an existing volume.
 With an anti-affinity policy, the new volume is created in a different storage provider as an existing volume.

-## Does IBM provide maintenance for the AIX or IBM i operating systems?
+## Does IBM provide maintenance for the AIX, IBM i or Linux operating systems?
 {: #licensing-os}
 {: faq}

-No. It is the customer's responsibility to maintain, update, and manage the AIX or IBM i operating system.
+No. It is the customer's responsibility to maintain, update, and manage the AIX, IBM i or Linux operating system.

-## How does licensing work for the AIX or IBM i operating systems?
+## How does licensing work for the AIX, IBM i or Linux operating systems?
 {: #os-support}
 {: faq}